-Total liabilities as at 31 March 2016 stood at THB 52.31mn, decreasing by THB 198.42mn or 79.14% from THB 250.73mn as at 31 March 2015.
-The main reasons were the decrease in account payable from the net revenue purchase and transfer agreement and other payable from securities purchase but partly offset with the increase in incentive fee for BTSC.
-Total liabilities were current liabilities.
+Total liabilities as at 31 March 2017 stood at THB 15.85mn, decreasing by THB 36.46mn or 69.70% from THB 52.31mn as at 31 March 2016.
+The main reasons were the decrease in account payable from the net revenue purchase and transfer agreement and accrued incentive fee for BTSC.
+Total liabilities consisted of long term liability of THB 1.55mn which was a deducted retention cost.
 The fund had no financial loan.